 Gavin J. Donohue, President & CEO

 Mr. Donohue brought a wealth of experience in energy and environmental policy issues as well as state and local government affairs to IPPNY.
-From December 1998 until March 2001, he served as Executive Deputy Commissioner for the New York State Department of Environmental Conservation (DEC) managing the daily operations of the 3,700-employee agency, as well as developing and coordinating the implementation of all major legislative and policy initiatives impacting the environment.
+Before joining the association, he served as Executive Deputy Commissioner for the New York State Department of Environmental Conservation, where he managed daily operations of the 3,700-employee agency, as well as developed and coordinated the implementation of all major legislative and policy initiatives impacting the environment.
 Prior to that, he served as Assistant Secretary to Governor George E. Pataki and as Campaign Director for the successful 1996 $1.75 billion Clean Water/Clean Air Bond Act

 Since 2011, Mr. Donohue has served as a representative on the Electric Power Supply Association Board of Directors.
 Throughout his tenure, he has also served on a variety of commissions and committees including Governor Andrew Cuomo's Energy & Environment & Recreation Transition Committee, the New York City Energy Policy Task Force during the Bloomberg administration, the Energy and Environment Committee formulated as part of New York governor-elect Eliot Spitzer's transition team, and was appointed to the Temporary Commission on the Future of New York State Power Programs for Economic Development by then Governor George E. Pataki.

 Mr. Donohue is an alumnus of Siena College in Loudonville, New York, and attended the State University of New York Nelson A. Rockefeller College of Public Affairs and Policy, and Harvard University's John F. Kennedy School of Government.